 Nineteen-twenty-six marked the entrance of the distinguished Southern author Eudora Welty.
 The then-unknown Welty served on The Spectator as staff writer and cartoonist, drawing the "Missie Dear" strip.

 The Department of Speech was made a separate department in 1939.
-Ten years later, Dr. Harvey Cromwell, known to his students as "Dr. C," became Full Professor and Chairman of the Department of Speech.
+Ten years later, Dr. Harvey Cromwell, known to his students as "Dr. C," became Full Professor and Chair of the Department of Speech.
 During his tenure, the Speech Program and curriculum developed and expanded greatly.
-The program became aligned with the Theater program for a period of time and was named the Department of Speech and Theater.
-Read more about the life and contributions of Dr. Harvey Cromwell here.
+The program became aligned with the Theatre program for a period of time and was named the Department of Speech and Theatre.

 In 1977, the Journalism department (renamed in 1976) moved into the new Cromwell Communications Building.
 The building was dedicated to the then-retired Harvey Cromwell.
 It boasted the highest advances in technology of the time in the fields of print journalism, radio and television broadcasting, and speech pathology.

 In 1981, when the university changed its name to the current moniker of Mississippi University for Women, the new radio station, called WMUW and now located in Cromwell, made its first broadcast on 88.5 FM.

 The MUW Communication Department also hosted the annual Ray Furr Journalism Workshop for many years.
 This workshop brought interactive instruction in the field of journalism to high school and junior college students.
 Originally, students would travel to the MUW campus from across the state.
 Eventually, the Ray Furr Journalism Workshop offered both an on-campus and an online experience with live interactive lectures broadcast as streaming video and audio to participating schools.